jwerle/nexus-js-node-v8/nexus-js-v8-node.md

 v8::Handle<v8::Value> v8::Message::GetScriptResourceName();
 ```

-Returns the resource data for the script from where the function causing the error originates.
+Returns the resource data for the script from where the function causing the error originated.

 ```c++
 v8::Handle<v8::Value> v8::Message::GetScriptData();
 ```

-Gets the stack trace for the executed script the message was created from.
+Gets the stack trace for the executed script from which the message was created.

 ```c++
 v8::Handle<v8::StackTrace> v8::Message::GetStackTrace();